sannidhyaroy/SplitScale/README.md

-# SOPHOS Relay
+# SplitScale
-Bypass SOPHOS over Tailscale intelligently
+A Split Tunneling Solution through Tailscale based on domain matching

 ### Prerequisites (will be covered in Instructions):
 - A Tailscale Account